 Ghost was the highest-grossing film of 1990, and it achieved that by blending elements of romance, supernatural, crime, and drama together into an overnight hit.

 Patrick Swayze stars as the ghost of Sam Wheat, a banker who's suddenly killed by a mugger in Manhattan.
-Unable to communicate with his mourning girlfriend (Demi Moore), Sam uses a psychic (Whoopi Goldberg) to protect her from danger.
+Unable to communicate with his mourning girlfriend (played by Demi Moore), Sam uses a psychic (played by Whoopi Goldberg) to protect her from danger.

 Many films have depicted souls on Earth as having "unfinished business," but Ghost remains one of the most iconic examples with Sam unable to enter heaven until he intercepts a dangerous money laundering scam.
 Directed by Jerry Zucker, Ghost is one for a date night.